CRUSTACEANS

 It's definitely horror, but it's also Science-fiction, in a very 1950's B-Movie kind of way, a creature-feature if you like.
 It runs in my head like one of those lurid early technicolor monster movies, and readers will have fun thinking of it that way themselves.

 Back to Guy N Smith again.
 This book began life as a possible collaboration with Guy which, for several reasons, didn't pan out.
 But the Crabs are all his, and without his original books, this one would never exist.
 (Indeed there are a few allusions in the book to the originals, a wee homage on my part.)
-I'd just like to thank Guy, for the inspiration and, more than that, for the fun he's given us in his books over his years of writing.
+I'd just like to thank Guy, and remember him for the inspiration and, more than that, for the fun he gave in his books over his years of writing.

 Reviews